Doorsfan/Individual-Turn-In-Project-Basics-of-Programming/src/README.md

 - A player cannot sell food.
 [DONE]

-- Animals can become Sick - 20% per Animal on each Round - Incurrs a Veterinary bill to pay, price varying based on the Animal - They have a 50% chanse of recovering - If this fails, they die.
+- Animals can become Sick - 20% per Animal on each Round - Incurrs a Veterinary bill tto pay, price varying based on the Animal - They have a 50% chanse of recovering - If this fails, they die.

 - The user can save a running game to file on Disk and resume it at a later Date.
 Filename is chosen